 If, like our award-winning zappi, your EV charger has rapid charging and eco charging, you can put the power into your own hands by powering your car economically and effectively.

 Zappi also has the ability to harvest energy directly from a solar or PV system – meaning you can charge your EV from entirely self-generated energy.
-This not only saves huge amounts of money on electricity bills, but allows easy self-consumption of renewable energy to become a reality in homes across the country.
+This not only saves huge amounts of money on electricity bills but allows easy self-consumption of renewable energy to become a reality in homes across the country.

 Whilst driving, there are several things you can do to get the most range out of your EV, such as:

 Innovative technology is growing every day – with pioneering companies and engineers moving us ever closer to a greener, kinder future.
 This also means that over time charging an electric car will take less time and become more accessible. myenergi is paving the way to a more accessible and easy means of changing your electric car.

 By embracing these opportunities to change our daily lives, we’re paving the way for the new normal: and protecting our planet for future generations.